Where are the most beautiful places in Ireland? There are so many!

 A monument to this connection stands in a little lake on the island, flying the two countries’ flags over statues of an otter, a beaver, and a fish symbolizing the link between the two.

-The little fishing village of Burtonport is the boarding point for the ferry to Arranmore.
 The cost of the round-trip ferry ride with a car is €45, much cheaper for walkers or cyclists.

 The 15-minute ferry ride itself is fascinating; the boat threads its way amongst a handful of tiny, rocky islands, so narrow that from a distance the naked eye can’t make out a passage at all.